Small energy companies

 The ultimate risk of choosing a small energy supplier is that it goes bust.
-This is what has happened to several GB firms in the past year, including Economy Energy, Spark Energy, Extra Energy, and Iresa.
+This is what has happened to several GB firms in the past year, including Eversmart Energy, Our Power and Toto Energy.

 But if your supplier does go under, your gas and electricity won’t be cut off.
 Energy regulator Ofgem appoints a replacement gas or electricity supplier to take on the failed supplier’s customers.
 There’s a competitive process to decide which supplier this will be.

 That said, several companies which were only big enough to feature in our survey for the first time this year were ranked very well by their customers.
 But you need to check which they are – because a company we’ve only rated for the second time this year was 2020's lowest-ranked firm.
-See the best and worst energy companies.
+See the best and worst energy companies to find out.

 If you get the Warm Home Discount (a £140 payment to those who qualify for certain benefits), check that a small supplier you’re considering will pay you this.
 Energy firms only have to pay out if they have 200,000 customers or more – but some smaller firms choose to pay even if they have fewer customers.